 There are instances where a claim will not work, such as when the Massachusetts property owner does not have liability coverage.
 In such cases, you would have to take matters to court instead.
 Insurance policy limits do not restrict the civil court, so your settlement amount in a lawsuit can very well exceed them should the case go favorably for you.

 However, it can take longer to reach a verdict if your case needs multiple proceedings.
-Fortunately, your premises liability lawyer can represent you for the whole duration.
+Fortunately, your premises liability attorney can represent you for the whole duration.
 You can bring your lawsuit to the county courthouse that presides over the area where you suffered the accident.

 You Could Also Settle Privately